hughbien/charted/README.md

 Description
 ===========

-Metrics is a minimal web traffic analytics app.
+Charted is a minimal web traffic analytics app.
 Still under development!

 Installation
 ============

-    $ gem install metrics
+    $ gem install charted

 Setup a `config.ru` file and run it like any other Sinatra application.

     require 'rubygems'
-    require 'metrics'
+    require 'charted'

-    Metrics.configure do |c|
+    Charted.configure do |c|
       c.email        'john@mailinator.com'      # production exceptions are sent here
       c.delete_after 365                        # only keep a years worth of data c.db_adapter   'mysql'
       c.db_host      'localhost'
       c.db_username  'root'
       c.db_password  'secret'
-      c.db_database  'metrics'
+      c.db_database  'charted'
       c.sites        ['hughbien.com', 'example.com']
     end

-    run Metrics::App if !ENV['METRICS_CMD']
+    run Charted::App if !ENV['CHARTED_CMD']

 Stick this in your `bashrc` or `zshrc`:

-    METRICS_CONFIG='/path/to/config.ru'
+    CHARTED_CONFIG='/path/to/config.ru'

 Then initialize the database:

-    $ metrics --migrate
+    $ charted --migrate

-The app should be mounted to `/metrics` path on your domain.
+The app should be mounted to `/charted` path on your domain.
 Then in your app, include the script right before the closing `</body>` tag:

-    <script src="/metrics/script.js" async></script>
+    <script src="/charted/script.js" async></script>

 If you concatenate your JavaScript, you can generate the `script.js` file and add it to your project.
-The downside being when you update the metrics gem, you'll also have to remember to update the JavaScript:
+The downside being when you update the charted gem, you'll also have to remember to update the JavaScript:

-    $ metrics --js > /path/to/my/project/public/metrics.js
+    $ charted --js > /path/to/my/project/public/charted.js

 Updating
 ========

-    $ gem install metrics
+    $ gem install charted

 Usage
 =====